DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### Set up your environment to this cluster

-To manage a Kubernetes cluster, use kubectl, the Kubernetes command-line client.
+To manage a Kubernetes cluster, use `kubectl`, the Kubernetes command-line client.
 If you use Azure Cloud Shell, kubectl is already installed.
 To install kubectl locally, use the `az aks install-cli` command:

 ```
 az aks install-cli